UKPLab/CARE/docs/source/for_developers/frontend/setup_wizard.rst

 1. Add/update setting rows via migration (including wizard and display metadata).
 2. Ensure the new keys are returned by ``/setup/config``.
-3. If needed, update step-specific logic in ``SetupWizard.vue`` (validation, dependency toggles, and summary rendering).
+3. If needed, update step-specific rendering in ``frontend/src/components/wizard/`` and orchestration logic in ``frontend/src/auth/SetupWizard.vue``.
 4. Verify import/export behavior for the new keys.

 To change the setup order or visible steps: